RealHybridCloud/blog-1/README.md

-## VMware Cloud Foundation - Way to Multi-Cloud Journey
+## VMware Cloud Foundation - Multi-Cloud Journey

 Please stay tuned for an upcoming Blog to provide you an understanding of the Cloud Foundation based architectures and multi-cloud architectures